NFDI4BIOIMAGE/training/_sources/readme.md

 We trace download statistics of some Microscopy / Research Data Management / BioImage Analysis records on [zenodo.org](https://zenodo.org).
 These were the three most downloaded records recently observed.

-1. [Forschungsdatenmanagement zukunftsfest gestalten – Impulse für die   Strukturevaluation der Nationalen Forschungsdateninfrastruktur (NFDI)](https://zenodo.org/records/14032908) by "Steuerungsgremium Allianz-Schwerpunkt and Alexander von Humboldt Foundation and Deutsche Forschungsgemeinschaft and Fraunhofer Society and German Rectors' Conference and Leibniz Association and German National Academy of Sciences Leopoldina and German Academic Exchange Service and Helmholtz Association of German Research Centres and Max Planck Society" (173 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+1. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (134 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-2. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (49 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+2. [Bio-image Data Science Lectures @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/12623730) by "Haase, Robert" (93 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-3. [Bio-image Data Science Lectures @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/12623730) by "Haase, Robert" (42 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+3. [Forschungsdatenmanagement zukunftsfest gestalten – Impulse für die   Strukturevaluation der Nationalen Forschungsdateninfrastruktur (NFDI)](https://zenodo.org/records/14032908) by "Steuerungsgremium Allianz-Schwerpunkt and Alexander von Humboldt Foundation and Deutsche Forschungsgemeinschaft and Fraunhofer Society and German Rectors' Conference and Leibniz Association and German National Academy of Sciences Leopoldina and German Academic Exchange Service and Helmholtz Association of German Research Centres and Max Planck Society" (54 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to use this resource